meizy/evernote-to-gdrive/README.md

 ### Resume and force re-export

-By default the tool never re-uploads a note that already exists at the destination — interrupted runs resume automatically.
+By default the tool never re-uploads a note that already exists at the destination — so interrupted runs will skip all existing files .
 To override:

 ```bash
 evernote-to-gdrive migrate ./export --force